rupeshtiwari/future-blogs/_posts/2022-03-10-design-security-for-application-for-microsoft-azure-solutions-architect.md

 - Your application authenticate using certificate, secrete or password
 - Your Resources under process has to store the certificate, secrete or password

+However, this is also not advisable.
+Let's explore what else you can do?

-## What are the options
+## What are the options for managing identities for applications?

-**Option 1: Using Role Based Access Control**
+### Option 1: Using Managed Identity as Role Based Access Control (RBAC)

+Azure has many resources that supports `Role Based Access Controls (RBAC)` like: `Key Vault`, `Storage Accounts`.
+Azure also has resources that supports `Managed Identity` like `Function App`, `Virtual Machines`.
+Therefore, you can enable managed identity for a desired application.
+And go to the desired target resource which you want to access from application and assign role for that application managed identity.

-Azure has resources that supports Role Based Access Controls (RBAC) like Key Vault.
-Azure has resources which also supports Managed Identity like Function App, Virtual Machines.
-You can enable managed identity for resource like Function App.
-Next you can create Key Vault with Azure Role Based Access Control permission model.
-In key vault, Access control (IAM), assign Role to this function app to GET, SET etc.
+For example, enable managed identity Function App.
+Next you can create Key Vault with `Azure Role Based Access Control` permission model.
+In the key vault, `Access control (IAM)`, assign Role to this function app for GET, SET etc. permissions.
+With this setup your Function App can read and write secretes to your newly created Key Vault.

 {: .notice--warning}
 <i class="fas fa-exclamation-triangle"></i> **Warning** \
 \
 Not every resources in Azure supports Role Based Access Control.
 So this above solution may not work for all resources in Azure.

+### Option 2: Using Key Vault to store Secretes and Certificates

+Like I said, not all resources in Azure supports RBAC Managed Identity authentication & authorization.
+Since these resources don't support Azure AD.
+For those resources you must need a secrete or certificates.

+Suppose you have an application to encrypt a file and you need a secrete to encrypt.
+Where do you store the secrete?
+How you application read the secrete at run time?
+Well the answer for all these questions is **Key Vault**.

+Since Key Vault supports Azure AD authentication.
+It can easily connect with resources with their Managed Identities as RBAC.
+I can also integrate Key Vault with Azure Policies and adhere to compliances.

+For example, you can grant permission to a Function App with their Managed Identity.
+Now your function app can read the secrete and do the business like encrypt a file etc.

 ## Using Azure Managed Identities